 |Weekend support available||✓||✗||✓|

 (Free recipe videos available on YouTube without signing up)

 (Free exercise videos available on YouTube without signing up)

 |Education of nutrition science||✗||✗||✓|

 |Food diary feature||✓||✗||✓|

 When programmes provide price plans in different formats, it can be hard to accurately compare prices.
-To make this easier, we have calculated the price of monthly digital basic price plans on each programme to show you how costs compare over 3, 6, and 12 months (as of June 2019).
+To make this easier, we have calculated the price of monthly digital basic price plans on each programme to show you how costs compare (as of March 2021).
 All admin fees are included in these prices.